 Keep up with your lab appointments, too.
 You need regular blood tests to see how you're doing and spot possible side effects of treatment.

-Folic acid, or folate, is a B vitamin that helps lessen the side effects of methotrexate.
-It’s available in foods like leafy vegetables, beans, and whole grains.
+Folic acid, or folate, is a B vitamin that curbs the side effects of methotrexate.
+You'll find it in leafy vegetables, beans, and whole grains.
 You can also take it as a supplement.

-Also, make sure you are getting enough calcium and vitamin D, especially if you take corticosteroids (like prednisone), which can cause bone loss.
+Also, make sure you get enough calcium and vitamin D, especially if you take steroids (such as prednisone), which can cause bone loss.

-And don't forget about omega-3 fatty acids, found in oily fish like salmon and tuna.
-Omega-3s can help your body fight inflammation.
-Try to eat fish twice a week, or take a fish oil supplement.
+Load up on omega-3 fatty acids, which are in fish like salmon and tuna.
+These good fats can help your body fight inflammation.
+Choose fish twice a week, or take a fish oil supplement.

-The drugs used to treat RA can weaken your body's defenses and increase your risk of infections.
-Make sure you are vaccinated.
-Get a flu shot every year.
+The drugs used to treat RA can weaken your body's defense against germs.
+So, get a flu shot every year.
 Check with your doctor to find out when you should get vaccines for these other infections: